Preferred options FAQs

 Penrith is the biggest town in Eden.
 It contains the most services and has the best transport links and employment opportunities.
-In addition, there has been an under supply of housing in the town; of the 143 houses per year currently planned for Penrith, an average of just 33 per year have been built.
-Finally, we are keen to see the town prosper and getting new houses and jobs into the town is crucial to this.
+In addition, there has been an under supply of housing in the town.
+Of the 143 houses per year currently planned for Penrith, an average of just 33 per year have been built.
+We are keen to see the town prosper.
+Getting new houses and jobs into the town is crucial to this.

 What are Key Hubs and why is new housing being proposed for them?

-Key Hubs are settlements which contain a range of services and facilities which make them suitable places to focus new development after the Main Towns.
-To be designated as a Key Hub, a village must have a daily public transport service to larger centres and include either a GP surgery or Primary School.
+Key Hubs are settlements which contain a range of services and facilities.
+These make them suitable places to focus new development after the Main Towns.
+To be designated as a Key Hub, a village must have a daily public transport service to larger centres.
+It must include either a GP surgery or Primary School.
 There are currently 20 villages in Eden which we are proposing to designate as Key Hubs.
 These will replace the 46 currently designated Local Service Centres.

-How did the Council select the preferred employment sites?
+How did we select the preferred employment sites?

 A list of potential employment sites was drawn up using a number of sources, including:

 - Sites included within Cumbria County Council's employment land monitoring information;